Multi-region load testing using k6

 Load scenarios are uploaded to GCS in advance.

-Pods are given access to GCS by integrating with GSA/KSA's Workload Identity.
+Pods are given access to GCS by integrating with the GSA/KSA Workload Identity.

-k6 displays stats when tests are completed, but if you are running distributed tests, you will need to aggregate metrics.
+k6 displays stats when the test is complete, but if you are running distributed tests, you will need to aggregate metrics.

 This time we will build a monitoring environment with Prometheus + Grafana